 Point and say the actions and the school objects.
 Connect the actions to the school objects.
-Say with a friend: I'm (drawing)
+Say with a friend: I'm (drawing) with my (pencil).
+6 Complete My Progress: Unit 1.

 Key Language Review: crayon, fingers, pencil, coloring, drawing, fingerpainting, I'm (drawing) with my (pencil).